 - Line a muffin pan with paper or foil muffin liners.
 Silicone cups work too.
 If you don’t use lines, spray the muffin wells with non-stick cooking spray or lightly grease with oil.

-- In a large mixing bowl whisk together almond flour, cocoa powder, erythritol, baking powder, xanthan gum and salt until well combined.
+- In a large mixing bowl whisk together the dry ingredients – almond flour, cocoa powder, erythritol, baking powder, xanthan gum and salt until well combined.

 - Stir the eggs, melted butter, almond milk and vanilla into the dry ingredients.
-Mix the batter until the everything is just combined.
+Mix the wet ingredients with the dry until the batter is just combined.
 Use a spatula to fold in the chocolate chips.

 - Use a cookie scoop or spoon to scoop the dough into the prepared muffin cups.
 The batter should fill up the cups between 1/2 to 3/4 full.
 Pop the pan in the oven and bake for 20 – 25 minutes or until the top becomes firm and a toothpick inserted comes out clean.